JP Morgan bets on Africa in major expansion

 Jamie Dimon, CEO of the American lender, travelled to Africa in October, his first trip to the continent in seven years.
 The trip came shortly after it was confirmed that JPMorgan had secured licences to open new offices in Nairobi and Abidjan.
 Dimon also visited JPMorgan’s existing African offices in South Africa and Nigeria, where the investment bank offers a range of commercial and investment banking services, as well as asset and wealth management.

-JPMorgan has been steadily increasing its exposure to the African market in recent years, despite facing difficulties from regulators both in the United States and in Africa.
+JPMorgan has been steadily increasing its exposure to the African market in recent years, despite facing difficulties from regulators in both the US and Africa.

 Speaking in Abuja earlier this month, Dimon said that he had plans to expand into Africa after the 2008 financial crash, but that he had been prevented from doing so by the US government.
 “They said banks were risky and didn’t want to add any risks.
 They were wrong,” he said.
 Back in 2018, JPMorgan also tried to secure licences to offer banking services in Ghana and Kenya, without success.